sap-tutorials/Tutorials/tutorials/abap-environment-soap-web-services/abap-environment-soap-web-services.md

       ![model](model5.png)

   7. Your project explorer should look like following.
-If you don't see the changes yet, select your package `ZSC_SOAP_XXX` press `F5` to refresh.
+If you don't see the changes yet, select your package `ZSC_SOAP_XXX` and press `F5` to refresh.

       ![model](result.png)